-The way that you hire a guard will determine if the guard is under a proprietary or contract arrangement.
-This will also define the payment for the guard.
+The way you hire a guard will determine if the guard is under a proprietary or contract arrangement and define the guard’s payment.

 A guard is under a proprietary arrangement when a company or person hires a guard directly.
 This means that the company will handle all training for the guard.

 Also, when you or your company hires a security guard, this means that you will be in charge of overseeing them.
 Besides this, they’ll be included on your company’s payroll.

 In other words, you will be in charge of paying them.

 If you want complete control over your security guards, then you would benefit from proprietary guards.

 On the other hand, a contractual arrangement is when you hire guards through a security company.